Kaedenn/twitch-asset/README.md

    - Run `npm run start`.

 You can now run `npm test` to ensure the endpoint works properly.

+# Local deployment with SSL

+If you want to use SSL, then follow these steps in addition to the ones above:

+1. Purchase or generate your SSL certificate and key files.
+2. Modify the `.env` file:
+   - Set `APP_USE_HTTPS` to `1`.
+   - Change `APP_KEY_FILE` and `APP_CRT_FILE` to your certificate files' paths.
+They don't need to be in the `certs/` subdirectory.

+That should be it.
+Be sure to run `npm test` to ensure the tests work.

 # Bugs and other issues